1Password/scim-examples/beta/aws-ecsfargate-cfn/README.md

 ## Test your SCIM bridge

-A clickable link of the URL for your SCIM bridge is available in the Outputs tab of the CloudFormation console (for example, <https://scim.example.com/>).
+A clickable link of the URL for your SCIM bridge is available in the Outputs tab of the CloudFormation console (for example, <https://scim.example.com>).
 You can sign in to this URL with the bearer token for your SCIM bridge to test the connection, view status information, or retrieve logs.
-You can also send an authenticated SCIM API request to your SCIM bridge from the command line.

 *Example command:*